NDIS Service Provision vs Independent Advocacy – what’s the difference?

 Independent advocacy is most commonly funded through the National Disability Advocacy Program (NDAP) and delivered by specialist, non-provider organisations.

-Why providers cannot offer independent advocacy
+When can providers offer independent advocacy

 Doing so may:

-- Breach the NDIS Code of Conduct, particularly around integrity and conflicts of interest
+- Breach the NDIS Code of Conduct;

 - Contravene the Australian Consumer Law if services are promoted as ‘independent’ when they are not.